Billingegroup/group_git_workflow/README.md

   * As students you can request a free copy of the full production version!

 # Step 1: Fork the repository you wish to contribute to
 Forking will allow you to make a `pull-request` (PR) later.
-We need it for our workflow, even ifit may not be clear now why. `fork` can be done through github website:
+We need it for our workflow, even if it may not be clear now why. `fork` can be done through github website:

 ![alt text](https://github.com/chiahaoliu/group_git_workflow/blob/doc_gitworkflow/img/git_fork.png "")